 This trail leads you out under an elegant canopy of mature pine and Douglas fir, beside rolling grassy fields.
 Look across the valley as you go to spot Pluscarden Abbey.

 A great place for horse riding with plenty of lesser tracks and trails to discover.

 You'll find refreshments, shops and toilets at nearby Elgin, Forres and Kinloss.

 From Elgin: Take the B9010 Dallas road.
-After 1 mile (1.6 km) turn right onto the Pluscarden minor road.
-The car park in on the right after 2½ miles (4 km).
+After 1 mile (1.6 km) continue along the minor road towards Puscarden.
+The car park is on the right after 2½ miles (4 km).

 From Forres: Take the B9010 Rafford/Dallas road.
 After 4 miles (6.4 km) turn left onto the Pluscarden minor road.
 The car park is on the left after 2 miles (3.2 km).